alessandroarmando/alessandroarmando.github.io/threads.md

 When a program creates another thread nothing is copied.
-The creating and the created thread share the same memory space, file descriptors, and other system resources as the original.
+The creating and the created thread share the same memory space, file descriptors, and other system resources as the original:

-If one thread changes the value of a variable, for instance, the other thread will see the modified value.
+* if one thread changes the value of a variable, for instance, the other thread will see the modified value.

-Similarly, if one thread closes a file descriptor, other threads may not read from or write to that file descriptor.
+* if one thread closes a file descriptor, other threads may not read from or write to that file descriptor.

 Because a process and all its threads can be executing only one program at a time, if any thread inside a process calls one of the `exec` functions, all the other existing threads are ended.